 Dr. Birnbaum has extensive experience in pharmacology, having served as a practicing pharmacologist and consultant for over a decade.
 Dr. Birnbaum also was the co-founder and former Chief Medical Officer of Kythera Biopharmaceuticals (which was acquired by Allergan), and a member of the board of directors of Excaliard Pharmaceuticals (which was acquired by Pfizer).
-Currently, co-founder and member of the Board of Directors of Hallux, Inc., a co-founder and Executive Vice President of Lipido Pharmaceuticals, Inc., and serves on the scientific advisory board of several companies.
+Currently, co-founder and member of the Board of Directors of Hallux, Inc..